Floodgates Publishing

 The Will (Thelō and Related Terms)

-Scriptural emphasis: Paul’s inner conflict in Romans 7 uses thelō and related forms to distinguish between what he “wants” to do and what he actually does (Romans 7:15–19), showing a tension between approving God’s law “in the inner being” and failing to carry it out in action (Romans 7:22–23).3 Jesus’ prayer “not my will (thelēma) but Yours be done” (Luke 22:42) and the disciples’ submission, “the Lord’s will be done” (Acts 21:14), demonstrate human willing set in relation to God’s will.
+Scriptural emphasis: Paul’s inner conflict in Romans 7 uses thelō and related forms to distinguish between what he “wants” to do and what he actually does (Romans 7:15–19), showing a tension between approving God’s law “in the inner being” and failing to carry it out in action (Romans 7:22–23).3 Jesus’ prayer “not my will (thelēma) but yours be done” (Luke 22:42) and the disciples’ submission, “the Lord’s will be done” (Acts 21:14), demonstrate human willing set in relation to God’s will.

 Lexical note: